-Proposals which fail to preserve or enhance the established character of the Neighbourhood Area will not be supported.
+Proposals which fail to preserve or enhance the established character of the Neighbourhood Area will not be supported, apart from where there are exceptional circumstances and/or it is in the interests of national needs.

-- 5.18 The multiple and broad benefits of creating a low carbon neighbourhood are: - To improve health, e.g. by improving air quality and cycling and walking infrastructure; improving the energy efficiency of homes - To empower your community: e.g. by building community owned renewable energy projects that generate funds for your community - To improve quality of life: e.g. improving public spaces and safeguarding green spaces - To benefit the local economy: e.g. reducing flows of money out of the area through energy bills - To improve resilience: e.g. through reduced exposure to rising energy prices and better preparedness for flooding and heatwaves - To address climate change: meeting ethical responsibilities and legal duties - To reduce energy bills: e.g. through more energy efficient homes - 5.19 We are all charged by our future generations to work towards a more sustainable future and recognise the importance of mitigating climate change.
-We recognise the need to reduce carbon emissions and the use of fossil fuels and support developments that contribute to green energy production.
-However, their scale and appearance must not compromise the character of our village.
+- 5.18 The benefits of creating a low carbon neighbourhood include: - To improve health, e.g. by improving air quality and cycling and walking infrastructure; improving the energy efficiency of homes - To empower the community: e.g. by building community owned renewable energy projects that generate funds for the community - To improve quality of life: e.g. improving public spaces and safeguarding green spaces - To benefit the local economy: e.g. reducing flows of money out of the area through energy bills - To improve resilience: e.g. through reduced exposure to rising energy prices and better preparedness for flooding (through for example sustainable drainage and prioritizing the design of SuDS into future developments) and heatwaves - To address climate change: meeting ethical responsibilities and legal duties - To reduce energy bills: e.g. through more energy efficient homes

+5.19 We are all charged by our future generations to work towards a more sustainable future and recognise the importance of mitigating climate change.
+The Plan recognises the need and promotes actions to reduce carbon emissions and the use of fossil fuels and support developments that contribute to green energy production, as long as their scale and appearance does not compromise the character of the Plan area.